developer239/nest-vite-fullstack-microservices-poc/README.md

 # Nest Microservices Example

-- Each microservice is deployable independently ✅
+- Each microservice is deployable independently
-- Each microservice is independently scalable ✅
+- Each microservice is independently scalable
-- Loosely coupled (use _auth_ or _payments_ microservices with your own microservices) ✅
+- Loosely coupled (use _auth_ or _payments_ microservices with your own microservices)
-- Each service exposes a well-defined API and maintain a contract with its consumers ❌🙅 (versioning and contracts between microservices are not robust enough or implemented at all when it comes to TCP communication)

 ```mermaid
 graph TB